reflectoring/reflectoring.github.io/_posts/2021-12-4-spring-boot-internationalization.md

 ## Creating the Spring Boot Application for Internationalization

 To work with some examples of internationalization, let us first create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.5.4&packaging=jar&jvmVersion=11&groupId=io.pratik.i18n&artifactId=productapp&name=productapp&description=Demo%20project%20for%20Spring%20Boot%20Internationalization&packageName=io.pratik.i18n.productapp), and then open the project in our favorite IDE.
-We have not added any dependencies to Maven `pom.xml` since the internationalization support is part of the core module of the Spring framework.
+We don't need to add any extra dependencies to the Maven `pom.xml` since the internationalization support is part of the core module of the Spring framework.

 We will next create a web application with this project using [Spring Web MVC](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/mvc.html) framework which will render an HTML page in different languages depending on the user's language selection.